Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-Now, let us assume that $E$ is supersingular.
-Then the $p$-divisible group $D$ attached to $E$ has dimension and codimension $1$, and $E[p]$ contains a single copy of $\alpha_p$ because $\widehat{\OO_{E,0}}$ is a discrete valuation $k$-algebra with residue field $k$, so $E$ has exactly one closed subscheme of degree $p$ concentrated above the unit\footnote{This fact is well-known, but I am grateful to O. Gabber for bringing my attention to this argument.}.
+The $p$-divisible group $D$ attached to $E$ has dimension and codimension $1$, and $E[p]$ contains a single copy of $\alpha_p$ because $\widehat{\OO_{E,0}}$ is a discrete valuation $k$-algebra with residue field $k$, so $E$ has exactly one closed subscheme of degree $p$ concentrated above the unit\footnote{This fact is well-known, but I am grateful to O. Gabber for bringing my attention to this argument.}.
 By \cite[Theorem 1]{Gabber-Vasiu}, the group scheme $F_r$ is thus one-dimensional\footnote{This also directly implies that $n_D=1$, although there is likely a more direct proof.}.
+The morphism $F_{r+1} \rar F_r$ has a finite image by \cite[Corollary 3(a)]{Gabber-Vasiu}, and we are done.}